tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

 and Many more.
 So the class will get very complex and lengthy.

-Instead we should split our class into multiple classes each handling single responsibility.
-Foe example:
+Instead, we should split our class into multiple classes each handling single responsibility.
+For example:
 **Scissors.java** having cut() functionality, **NailFiler.java** having fileNail() functionality, **Bottleopener.java** for opening bottle caps etc, **ScrewDriver.java** having driveScrew() functionality, **GlassMagnifier.java** having magnify() functionality etc.

-Using this approach we follow single responsibility principle, and makes the code easy to maintain and more layered, as we know exactly where to make the change.
+Using this approach we follow the single responsibility principle and make the code easy to maintain and more layered, as we know exactly where to make the change.
 >  Please note that single responsibility does not mean that it will have only one method or so.
-For instance in the above example we can have BottleOpener.java which can have methods like cutCapOpen(), openUsingOpener(), etc i.e. in the nutshell say we can pass any bottle and it can open it for us.
+For instance, in the above example, we can have BottleOpener.java which can have methods like cutCapOpen(), openUsingOpener(), etc i.e. in the nutshell say we can pass any bottle and it can open it for us.
 Thus it does Single task to open a bottle.

 ### O — Open Closed Principle:

-According to this priciple classes should be
+According to this principle classes should be
 “**open for extension but closed for modification**”, or we should add new features using inheritance without changing the existing classes.

 For instance: